2014-2015 Mathematics Courses

 An Introduction to Statistical Methods and Analysis

 An introduction to the concepts, techniques, and reasoning central to the understanding of data, this lecture course focuses on the fundamental ideas of statistical analysis used to gain insight into diverse areas of human interest.
 The use, abuse, and misuse of statistics will be the central focus of the course.
 Topics of exploration will include the core statistical topics in the areas of experimental study design, sampling theory, data analysis, and statistical inference.
 Applications will be drawn from current events, business, psychology, politics, medicine, and other areas of the natural and social sciences.
 Statistical software will be introduced and used extensively in this course, but no prior experience with the software is assumed.
+Conference work will involve working in a small group to conceive and execute a small-scale research study.
 This seminar is an invaluable course for anybody planning to pursue graduate work and/or research in the natural sciences or social sciences.
 No college-level mathematical knowledge is required.

 Calculus I: The Study of Motion and Change